 Securities Lending-The Foundation participates in a securities lending program with its custodian bank.
 Under the terms of its securities lending agreement, the Foundation requires collateral of a value at least equal to 102% of the fair value of loaned investments.
 Securities lending collateral is not subject to a master netting arrangement.
-Loaned investments consist of equity securities and U.S. treasury bills.
+Loaned investments consist of equity and exchange traded real estate securities.
 Securities loaned are fully collateralized.
 All cash collateral received is invested in approved money market and short-term funds.
 The Foundation maintains effective control of the loaned investments during the term of the agreement.
-As of December 31, 2019 and 2018, the Foundation had loaned securities with a total market value of approximately \$3,030,000 and \$5,093,000, respectively, and received related cash collateral of approximately \$320,000 and \$3,074,000, respectively.
+As of December 31, 2020 and 2019, the Foundation had loaned securities with a total market value of approximately \$260,000 and \$3,030,000, respectively, and received related cash collateral of approximately \$64,000 and \$320,000, respectively.
 The carrying value of securities lending collateral approximates fair value as recorded collateral is composed of cash and cash equivalents that are received.
-Income from the program was approximately \$14,000 and \$21,000 for the years ended December 31, 2019 and 2018, respectively.
+Income from the program was approximately \$19,000 and \$14,000 for the years ended December 31, 2020 and 2019, respectively.

-The changes in security lending collateral of approximately \$(2,754,000) and \$168,000 as of December 31, 2019 and 2018, respectively, are considered noncash transactions.
+The changes in security lending collateral of approximately \$(256,000) and \$(2,754,000) as of December 31, 2020 and 2019, respectively, are considered noncash transactions.

 Realized and Unrealized Gains/Losses-Net realized gains and change in net unrealized market gains are determined by comparing cost to proceeds and fair market value, respectively.
 Cost is determined on a first-in, first-out basis.
-The gains or losses on the Foundation's investment portfolio for the years ended December 31, 2019 and 2018, consist of the following:
+The gains or losses on the Foundation's investment portfolio for the years ended December 31, 2020 and 2019, consist of the following:

-2019 2018 Net realized gains Net unrealized (losses) gains \$ 74,170,718 204,600,885 \$ 236,840,345 (306,706,439) Net realized and unrealized (losses) gains on investments \$278,771,603 \$ (69,866,094)
+2020 2019 Net realized gains Net unrealized gains \$286,347,083 310,988,021 \$ 74,170,718 204,600,885 Net realized and unrealized gains on investments \$597,335,104 \$278,771,603